dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 opt-rdata-index | O | U | The index in the NAME/RDATA table of the OPT RDATA.
 See (#block-table-contents).
 ||
 response-rcode | O | U | Response RCODE.
 If the Response contains OPT, this value incorporates any EXTENDED_RCODE_VALUE.

+QUESTION: Currently we collect OPT RDATA as a blob as this is consistent with re-uses the generic mechanism for RDATA storage.
+Should we break individual EDNS(0) options out and store then individually in new Block table?
+This would potentially allow us to exploit option commonality and also make anonymising ECS client subnet easier.

 #### Question table contents